 You’ll need to print the file, sign it, and then scan or fax it back to the California Agricultural Experiment Station.
 (Electronic transfers are not permitted.)

 Await Organization Authentication:

-The CA’s workers can manually search to see if your company is licenced and operating in your jurisdiction.
+The CA’s workers can manually search to see if your company is licensed and operating in your jurisdiction.
 They will look up your business entity’s registration status in online government databases in your local municipality, state, or region.
 You’re good to go if all of the specifics fit and CA is happy.

 Prove Locality Presence:

-The CA will check to see if your organisation has a legitimate, physical presence in the address you given.
+The CA will check to see if your organization has a legitimate, physical presence in the address you given.
 They’ll look up your company’s registration information in the local online government database, such as its city, state, and region.